fjoshalv/newsRiverpod/README.md

 # News App with Riverpod

 This is a Flutter application that displays news articles fetched from an API and allows users to save their favorite articles.
 The app uses Riverpod for state management and persists saved articles to a local Sembast database.
 Additionally, the app automatically fetch fresh content from the API to check if there is new top headlines.
 Unit tests are included in the project.
+In addition, "Riverpod Architecture" was used, learn more in <a href="https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/" target="_blank">Code With Andrea</a>

 ## Features